CornellCSWiki/CornellCSWiki/contributing.md

 ## Editing a Page

-If you've heard about Git or Github and how difficult it can't be, don't worry.
-Github makes it easy with a web interface.
+If you've heard about Git or GitHub and how difficult it can't be, don't worry.
+GitHub makes it easy with a web interface.
 Just visit our [repository]({{ site.repository }}) and find the page you want to edit.
 Then just hit the edit button!

 <!-- TODO: add screenshot of the button.
 How do I/can I do this from the web interface? -->
 <!-- TODO: is there some way to avoid hardcoding the repository link?
 Maybe use a site variable -->

-Github will take care of the Git details for you—in particular, it'll automatically fork the project for you.
+GitHub will take care of the Git details for you—in particular, it'll automatically fork the project for you.
 (Curious?
 Check out [Forking](#forking) below.)
 You'll then be presented with an editor where you can make changes to your heart's content.
 This wiki uses Markdown formatting, which you may have heard of before.
 We have a quick [guide to Markdown below](#about-markdown).

 ## Making a New Page